OctopusDeploy/blog/blog/2021-10/deploying-a-js-bundle-to-s3-with-octopus/index.md

 ---
-title: Deploying a JavaScript library project with octopus
+title: Deploying a JavaScript library project with Octopus
-description: Learn how to handle cache busting and config of a shared JavaScript library bundle and make it easy to reference in other Octopus projects.
+description: Learn how to handle cache-busting and config of a shared JavaScript library bundle, and make it easy to reference in other Octopus projects.
 author: lee.meyer@octopus.com
-visibility: private
+visibility: public
 published: 2021-10-25-1400
 metaImage: blogimage-deployingajavascriptlibraryprojectwithoctopus-2021.png
 bannerImage: blogimage-deployingajavascriptlibraryprojectwithoctopus-2021.png